xXXConkerXXx/Healthy-Routine/README.md

 - Take a shower(Helps wake you up),
 - Brush teeth(Freshin your taste with mint),
 - Eat breakfast, lunch, or dinner(Optional best to eat 2-3 times a day),
-- Keep your environment clean(It doesn't hurt to keep things clean).
+- Keep your environment clean(It doesn't hurt to keep things clean),
 - Go for a walk outside get some sun(10 minutes - 1 hour),
 - Limit your time on the computer(1 - 5 hours),
-- Chamomile tea(to calm your thoughts)
+- Chamomile tea(to calm your thoughts),
-- Lights off(2 - 4 hours before bed)
+- Lights off(2 - 4 hours before bed),
 - Calming sounds(Music or Nature),
 - Nightly Meditate(10 minutes),
 - Bed time(8 - 11 pm)